pcl3dv/DuNeRF/README.md

 <h1> DuNeRF (ACMMM '24)

-<d style="font-size: 12px;"> 3D Reconstruction and New View Synthesis of Indoor Environments based on a Dual Neural Radiance Field </d>
+<div style="font-size: 12px;"> 3D Reconstruction and New View Synthesis of Indoor Environments based on a Dual Neural Radiance Field </div>

 </h1>